Skip to main content

 This means:

-1. The model sees native shell and apply_patch tools
+1. Same model behavior - GPT-5.1 sees native shell and apply_patch tools, exactly like Codex CLI

-2. Responses include shell_call and apply_patch_call output types
+2. Same response format - Responses include shell_call and apply_patch_call output types

 Complete Example